frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 1. Go to the Quality Feedback list, click on New.
 1. Select whether Feedback is by a Customer or a User (ERPNext account User).

- * Name: Name of the Customer or User.
+1. Select the Customer or User.

 1. Selecting a Quality Feedback Template will automatically populate the parameters for the Quality Feedback.